|

 particular reference to Ivanhoe,

-Scott (pp. 196-98) as the writer of ‘anti-philosophical
+characterizes Scott (pp. 196-98) as the writer of ‘anti-philosophical

 romances’ that obscure rather than lay open ideological

 conflict.
-Argues that Scott inverts
+Argues that Scott inverts the philosophical romance

-the philosophical romance of William Godwin, replacing
+of William Godwin, replacing a narrative which exposes fractures

-exposes fractures in a culture’s foundational moment
+in a culture’s foundational moment with a nationalist narrative

-with a nationalist narrative of evolving legitimacy.
+of evolving legitimacy.
 A revised

 and expanded version appears in Robert Miles's Romantic